Don’t assume your team knows how to ask for referrals.

+Referral selling takes effort.
 Sure, referrals happen from time to time.
 A great client moves to a new company and brings you in, or someone calls and tells you they were referred.
 But you can’t depend on occasional referrals to make or exceed your quota.
-No salesperson worth his salt sits back and waits for the phone to ring.
+No salesperson worth her salt sits back and waits for the phone to ring.
 So, why aren’t salespeople asking for referrals?

 - Companies lack a referral strategy that includes a commitment to making referrals their #1 outbound prospecting approach, with metrics to ensure accountability.